Continued from my very first post, here: Divorce…Necessary Drama??

 The authority structure is shifted causing the children to lose respect for anyone who attempts to lead, whether it is parent, teacher, or government.
 Discipline becomes either non-existent or rejected.
 Studies show once well-adjusted children (and especially teens) become unruly, disrespectful, and bitter.
 Most of the damage from the parent’s divorce is neglected, ignored, or stifled, thereby carried into their own subsequent marriages.
 The experts say the Millennial Generation has chosen to cohabitation rather than to marry.
 Unfortunately, this arrangement brings up another host of dysfunction.

 Is there hope?
 Is there help?
 Family and friends tend to pick sides, without seeking unity.
 Most in the church are too busy condemning the break-up to unconditionally love, forgive, and restore the rejected or the wayward.
 Where does a hurting person turn?
-Look to the beginning.
-Would not the one who created mankind know what is best for mankind?
+We look to the beginning.
+Would not the One who created mankind know what is best for mankind?
 Don’t look at the picture mankind has created of the Godhead…look at who the Godhead really is.
 Search Him out for yourself.

 My biggest goal in writing this blog is to help hurting people.
 Sometimes, we have to see the darkness on the other side of the door to keep us from opening it and walking through.
 I have been on both sides.
 No matter which side of divorce you are sitting, please realize; the side that has the greenest grass is the side in which you cultivate, fertilize, and water.
 Start watering with the Word.
 Not the word of religiosity, but the Word of God’s infinite love.
 Are you seeking revenge for the person who wounded or deserted you?
 Trust me; your actions will only backfire.
 Let it go…out of your heart.
 Leave the revenge, judgments, and the other person to God.
 Your peace will only come when the truth of God’s love fills your heart.

 You do not have to get cleaned up to take a bath.
 Neither do you have to be religiously perfect before you can experience God’s love.
 Realize God loves the person, while hating the sin.
 Pride, bitterness, and revenge only destroy you, not the other person.
 Seek forgiveness for your part.
 Then extend forgiveness to those who sought to destroy you.
-Repentance, forgiveness, and restoration.
+Repentance, forgiveness, and restoration are for anyone who trusts in the Lord.
 Rest in God’s love.
 God created you.
 God accepts you.
-God can turn your ashes into beauty.
+God can turn your ashes into beauty!